deepin-community/iwd/src/iwd.network.rst

        required if the *PreSharedKey* is not provided.
 If not provided in settings, the agent will be asked for the passphrase at connection time.
+   * - PasswordIdentifier
+     - string

+       An identifer string to be used with the passphrase.
+This is used for WPA3-Personal (SAE) networks if the security has enabled password identifiers for clients.
    * - PreSharedKey
      - 64 character hex string